-The food-service program shall comply with federal and state regulations pertaining to the selection, preparation, consumption, and disposal of food and beverages, including but not limited to the current USDA's school meal pattern requirements and the USDA Smart Snacks in School nutrition standards, as well as to the fiscal management of the program.
+The food-service program shall comply with Federal and State regulations pertaining to the selection, preparation, consumption, and disposal of food and beverages, including but not limited to the current USDA's school meal pattern requirements and the USDA Smart Snacks in School nutrition standards, as well as to the fiscal management of the program.

-- Ala carte items are available.
-Students may also bring their own lunch to school to be eaten in the school's cafeteria. - No student may leave school premises during the lunch period without specific written permission from the principal. - No sales may take place during the hours that the district is providing food service to students, including bake sales for fundraising. - For information regarding meal charging procedures, see AG 8500D.
+- Students may also bring their own lunch to school to be eaten in the School's cafeteria. - No student may leave school premises during the lunch period without specific written permission from the Principal. - No sales may take place during the hours that the District is providing food service to students, including bake sales for fundraising. - For information regarding meal charging procedures, see AG 8500D.